 |*Above the tolerable upper intake level (UL) of 400 mcg/day.

 Selenium supplements are available in several forms.
 Sodium selenite and sodium selenate are inorganic forms of selenium.
-Selenate is almost completely absorbed, but a significant amount is excreted in the urine before it can be incorporated into proteins.
-Selenite is only about 50% absorbed but is better retained than selenate once it is absorbed.
-Selenomethionine, an organic form of selenium that occurs naturally in foods, is about 90% absorbed (15).
+Sodium selenate is almost completely absorbed, but a significant amount is excreted in the urine before it can be incorporated into proteins.
+Sodium selenite is only about 50% absorbed but is better retained than selenate once it is absorbed.
+Selenomethionine is about 90% absorbed (52); however, only about 34% may then actually be converted to free selenomethionine (111).
 Selenomethionine and selenium-enriched yeast, which mainly supply selenomethionine, are also available as supplements.
-The consumer should be aware that some forms of selenium yeast on the market contain yeast plus mainly inorganic forms of selenium.
-Both inorganic and organic forms of selenium can be metabolized to selenocysteine by the body and incorporated into selenoenzymes (60).
+The consumer should be aware that some forms of selenium-enriched yeast on the market contain yeast plus mainly inorganic forms of selenium.

 Table 3.
 Tolerable Upper Intake Level (UL) for Selenium